AuroraÕs Tale

 Fifty five minutes before launch.

 Aurora flew between the soaring grey towers of SŽuch‹o Estak, watching the troops settle into their final positions.
-Far below her the Landwarriors had been sequestered inside a couple of submerged sheds with excellent fields of fire where the Arions would advance.
+Far below her the Landwarriors had been sequestered inside a couple of submerged sheds with excellent fields of fire where the Aureans would advance.

-Besides, after Protectors, Arions were the finest soldiers in the galaxy.
+Besides, after Protectors, Aureans were the finest soldiers in the galaxy.
 Having to attack something theyÕd expected to defend mid-mission with vastly depleted resources and against an invincible foe was nothing out of the ordinary for them.

 Also, the fact that sheÕd just spent the last two hours surrendering ground to the infantry was a pretty good indication that they fully intended to take SŽuch‹o Estak, armor or no armor.